blade-sensei/learning/writing/git-clean.md

 # AVOID CLEAN GIT HISTORY

-Here i will explain why i used linear history and how in order to get a clean git history.
+Here i will explain why i used linear history and how, in order to get a clean git history.
 This is based on my experiences.
 If you have other practices, please feel free to share with me.

 # I'm lost 😭